About Us

 Building/Room: STCN 380

-Lena is a second-year undergraduate student majoring in Diagnostic Ultrasound.
+Lena is a third-year undergraduate student majoring in Diagnostic Ultrasound.
 Planning to work in the medical field, she hopes to experience many different things in order to utilize them in becoming a better caretaker.
 Lena joined the Health and Wellness Promotion team to support students by spreading awareness and resources through different projects.
 She is a person who enjoys listening to music, practicing instruments, traveling, and volunteering at her local church.

-Photo of Sarina Sanjay (She/Her)
+Photo of Malaika Nazareth (She/Her)

 Project Assistant